Culture and food are my two most favorite things of mine about Thailand !!

-Sticky rice puddings wrapped in a plantain leaf is a yummy quick snack.
-Sometimes I skipped the main course, bought variants of this and ate to my heart's content.
+Sticky rice puddings wrapped in a plantain leaf are a yummy quick snack.
+Sometimes I skipped the main course, bought variants of this, and ate to my heart's content.
 The sticky rice is cooked in coconut milk and sugar.
-And usually has a banana stuffed in or coconut or black bean.
+And it usually has a banana stuffed in it or coconut or black bean.
 Sometimes pork, so make sure you buy the right stuff.

 Khanom Piek Poon

-Also seen is the picture above is Khanom Piek Poon, the dark one with shredded coconut on top.
-It is flour, coconut and sugar mixed and burnt slightly and left to made into a jello.
+Khanom Piek Poon, the dark one with shredded coconut on top, is flour, coconut and sugar mixed and burnt slightly and left to make into jello

-Rice flour stuffed with coconut and jaggery and nuts and deep fried but not so crunchy and then coated with shredded coconut.
+Rice flour stuffed with coconut and jaggery and nuts and deep-fried but not so crunchy and then coated with shredded coconut.
 Such a fine delicacy.
-I was sitting by waiting for the rain to subside and a boat to pick me up and one of the boat men offered it and with no hesitation I took one from the bag and shamelessly asked him for another :D
+I was sitting by waiting for the rain to subside and a boat to pick me up, and one of the boatmen offered it, and with no hesitation, I took one from the bag and shamelessly asked him for another !!

 Thai Iced Coffee / Thai Tea / Iced Caramel Milk